Skip to main content

 • Participating in all eligible cross country meets (usually Wednesdays) in the appropriate race.

-• Tapering the week before and racing in the Championship race if you qualify.
+• Tapering the week before and racing in one of the Championship races.